SyncfusionExamples/Cascading-Dropdown-List-in-Blazor-using-Entity-Framework/README.md

 Make sure that you have the compatible versions of Visual Studio Code and .NET Core SDK 3.1.2 in your machine before starting to work on this project.

 ## How to run this application?
-To run this application, you need to first clone the `getting-started-with-blazor-dropdown-list` repository and then open it in Visual Studio Code.
+To run this application, you need to first clone the `Cascading-Dropdown-List-in-Blazor-using-Entity-Framework` repository and then open the project or solution file in Visual Studio 2019.

 * Need to change the Database connection string in Shared/DataAccess/DataContext.cs